Unrecognized

 Whoodle coats come in a variety of colours, including black, chocolate, red, apricot, or spotted – so you’ll never see two Whoodles exactly alike!

-Seeing as Whoodles have quite long coats, it's important to brush them regularly to get rid of excess dog hair and keep it soft and silky.
-You should take your Whoodle to the groomer to get regular trims to avoid shagginess and matting.
+Seeing as Whoodles have quite long coats, it’s important to brush them regularly to get rid of excess dog hair and keep it soft and silky.
+You should take your Whoodle to the groomers to get regular trims to avoid shagginess and matting.

 For allergy sufferers, Whoodles are a great choice as their coat is hypoallergenic.